Find your passion! Discover your future!

 Denoted by HFX

 Courses are delivered both in person and online at the same time by the same faculty member.
-Students can then choose for each and every class meeting whether to show up for class in person or to join it online.
-The underlying design ethos behind the HyFlex Model is flexibility and student choice.
+Students can then choose for each and every class meeting whether to participate in the class in person or to join it by web conferencing online.